TZstatsADS/Spring2020-Project1-Stephanielovdata/doc/Proj1_desc.md

 ### Datasets

-"lyrics.csv" is a filtered corpus of 100,000+ song lyrics from from MetroLyrics.
+"lyrics.csv" ([Download(https://www.dropbox.com/s/3tfv5v73z0ec8vr/lyrics.csv?dl=0)])is a filtered corpus of 100,000+ song lyrics from from MetroLyrics.
 You can find the complete 380,000+ song lyrics data on [Kaggle](https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics).

 "artists.csv" provides the background information of all the artistis.
 These information are scraped from [LyricsFreak](https://www.lyricsfreak.com/).